Ajaysinghadiya/MindSprint/README.md

 * Progress Bar: Visual progress indicator for each quiz.
 * Leaderboard: Track and compare your scores with others.
 * Responsive Design: Optimized for both desktop and mobile devices.

+# Usage
+.
+Authentication:
+* Enter your name and click "Start" to begin.
+.Quiz Selection:
+* Choose a quiz topic (Data Structures, Databases, React, or Java).